 As a business owner, your reliance on loans from banks is quite understood as the business goes through several ups and downs.
 There would be very few businesses which can withstand unpredictable business cycles and manage headwinds without worrying about any business loan.
 For those who are unable to scale up because of crunch in the capital always turn to loan from banks.
 Today markets have opened up and the government has also supported SMEs through various schemes and loans.
 There are a plethora of options available if you want to apply for a business loan.
 Of all the choices available you usually get stuck between a bank and NBFC.
 Here we demystify both the financial institutions which can help you make an informed decision for your business.

 It is important to have clarity on the two financial intermediaries in any financial system.
 NBFC is primarily Non-Banking Finance Company that provides banking services without holding a banking license or any legal agreement.
 NBFCs have to get registered under the Companies Act 1956 to offer services similar to banks.
-NBFCs are mostly private owned financial institutions regulated by the RBI and other government entities.
+NBFCs are privately owned institutions regulated by the RBI and other government entities.

 While a bank is a financial institution that accepts deposits from the public and creates credit.
 Banks can perform lending activities either directly or indirectly through capital markets.